 About Corus Entertainment Inc.

 Corus Entertainment Inc. is a Canadian-based media and entertainment company.
-Corus is a market leader in specialty television and radio with additional assets in pay television, television broadcasting, children’s book publishing and children’s animation.
-The company’s multimedia entertainment brands include YTV, Treehouse, Nickelodeon (Canada), W Network, CosmoTV, VIVA, Sundance Channel (Canada), Movie Central, HBO Canada, Nelvana, Kids Can Press and radio stations including CKNW, CFOX, CKOI, 98.5 FM, Q107 and 102.1 the Edge.
+Corus is a market leader in specialty television and radio with additional assets in pay television, television broadcasting, children’s book publishing and animation.
+The Company’s multimedia entertainment brands include YTV, Treehouse, Nickelodeon (Canada), W Network, OWN: Oprah Winfrey Network (Canada), CosmoTV, Sundance Channel (Canada), Movie Central, HBO Canada, Nelvana, Kids Can Press and radio stations including CKNW AM 980, 99.3 The FOX, Country 105, 630 CHED, Q107, and 102.1 the Edge.
 Corus creates engaging branded entertainment experiences for its audiences across multiple platforms.
 A publicly traded company, Corus is listed on the Toronto Stock Exchange (CJR.B).
 Experience Corus on the web at www.corusent.com.

-The unaudited consolidated financial statements and accompanying notes for the three and twelve months ended August 31, 2010 and Management’s Discussion and Analysis are available on the Company’s website at www.corusent.com in the Investor Relations section.
+The unaudited consolidated financial statements and accompanying notes for the three months and year ended August 31, 2011 and Management’s Discussion and Analysis are available on the Company’s website at www.corusent.com in the Investor Relations section.

 This press release contains forward-looking information and should be read subject to the following cautionary language: